Farama-Foundation/chatarena/README.md

 ---

-ChatArena is a Multi-Agent Language Environment that facilitates research about autonomous language agents and social intelligence of these agents.
+ChatArena is a library that provides multi-agent language game environments and facilitates research about autonomous LLM agents and social interaction between them.
 It provides the following features:

 - **Abstraction**: it provides a flexible framework to define multiple players, environments and the interactions between them, based on Markov Decision Process.